Here's what we'll cover

 Table of Contents

-In simple terms, GLP-1 receptor agonists are a group of medications that mimic the body’s natural GLP-1 hormone.
+In simple terms, GLP-1 receptor agonists are a group of medications that mimic the body's natural GLP-1 hormone, sometimes called the satiety or fullness hormone.
 While they share a common mechanism, they differ in dosing schedules, delivery methods, and approved uses.

 The term may sound complex, but it describes how the medication works.